mactul/powermake/tutorials/03-crossplatform-library/README.md

 }
 ```

-For the makefile.py files, you can start by generating them with the `powermake` command like in the previous tutorial.
+For the makefile.py files, you can start by generating them with the `powermake` command like in the first tutorial.

 ## Library makefile